-- 1. undertake required premises safety inspections e.g. weekly, bi-termly, and keep records of any faults identified (if appropriate); - 2. attend to defect reports and recommendations from the Headteacher or staff; - 3. keep records of hazards identified on site by staff and the remedial action taken and when; - 4. when liaising with contractors, assume the duties as outlined in 3.9 below; - 5. ensure all accidents within the area of responsibility are recorded in line with the school policy; - 6. ensure equipment, including personal protection equipment is maintained in a safe condition and that substances hazardous to health are stored in a safe place.
+- 1. undertake required premises safety inspections e.g. weekly, bi-termly, and keep records of any faults identified (if appropriate); - 2. attend to defect reports and recommendations from the Headteacher or staff; - 3. keep records of hazards identified on site by staff and the remedial action taken and when; - 4. when liaising with contractors, assume the duties as outlined in 3.9 below; - 5. ensure all accidents, incidents, near misses and violent incidents within the area of responsibility are recorded in line with the school policy; - 6. ensure equipment, including personal protection equipment is maintained in a safe condition and that substances hazardous to health are stored in a safe place.